alanmitchell/misc-docs/docs/source/heat-pump-calc.rst

-Price data for the fuel being avoided by the heat pump and the electricity used by the heat pump are needed to calculcate the dollar savings from use of the heat pump.  `This CSV file <http://analysisnorth.com/hackathon/heatpump/fuel_prices.csv>`_ gives fuel and electricity price data for 200+ cities in Alaska, along with the latitude and longitude of those cites so the city nearest to a user's home can be located.
+Price data for the fuel being avoided by the heat pump and the electricity used by the heat pump are needed to calculcate the dollar savings from use of the heat pump.  `This tab-delimited text file <http://analysisnorth.com/hackathon/heatpump/fuel_prices.txt>`_ gives fuel and electricity price data for 200+ cities in Alaska, along with the latitude and longitude of those cites so the city nearest to a user's home can be located.
+Units for the fuel price data in the file are:

+- Oil: $/gallon
+- Propane: $/gallon
+- Electricity: $/kWh
+- Natural Gas: $/ccf